As the old saying goes “you are what you eat”

 Carbs: 11 net carbs Sugar: 3

 Legumes are excellent for diabetes.
-In fact, we have an entire video about them, where they face off against whole grains.
+In fact, we have an entire video about them on our diabetes smarts youtube channel, where they face off against whole grains.

 However, are they good for a no-carb, no sugar diet?